 Weekly Services Offered

-Catholic mass is held Thursdays at noon and Saturdays at 4:00 pm in the Main Chapel (room 3201 – third floor, main hospital).
+Catholic Mass is celebrated Thursdays at noon and Saturdays at 4 p.m. in the Main Chapel (room 3201 – third floor, main hospital).

 Children’s National understands that families may need a quiet space for prayer or meditation during their visit or stay at the hospital.
 Our chapels are open to patients, families, and staff for pastoral and spiritual care 24 hours per day, seven days per week.

 Recognizing the religious and spiritual diversity of our patients, families, and staff, our chapels primarily represent the traditions of Buddhism, Christianity, Hinduism, Judaism, and Islam.
 Upon request, the staff chaplains can provide rosaries, electric Sabbath candles, prayer rugs, and holy books for each faith community.

 The original chapel was donated by the family of William Edward Farr Sharon in his memory and was dedicated in June 1977.
 In the early 2000s, the chapel was moved from the Costco Wholesale Atrium to the third floor of the Main Hospital.
 The stain-glassed windows were designed to communicate a sense of life, love, and compassion.
 These windows were a gift from the Board of Lady Visitors and created by a friend of the Sharon family.

 The East Inpatient Tower Chapel was originally a conference room for the Pediatric Intensive Care Unit (PICU), but was converted into a chapel after the PICU staff offered up the space for families to have a space for prayer or meditation closer to their children’s units.

 The Main Chapel is located in room 3201, third floor, main building.